fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Get-AzureRmDataLakeStoreFirewallRule.md

 PS C:\> Get-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyFirewallRule
 ```

-Returns the firewall rule named "MyFirewallRule" from account "ContosoADL"
+This command gets the firewall rule named MyFirewallRule from the account named ContosoADL.

 ### Example 2: List all firewall rules in an account
 ```
 PS C:\> Get-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL"
 ```

-Returns all firewall rules in account "ContosoADL"
+This command gets all firewall rules in the account named ContosoADL.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to retrieve the firewall rule from.
+Specifies the Data Lake Store account that this cmdlet gets the firewall rule from.

 ```yaml
 Type: String